-Critical to the holistic implementation of this course is the modeling of a positive learning environment that reflects care, diversity and equity from an asset-based and ethical lens.
+Critical to the holistic implementation of this course is the modeling of a positive learning environment that reflects care, diversity, equity and agency from an asset-based and ethical lens.
 This course supports the enhancement of professional knowledge, ethical practice, leadership and ongoing professional learning.